Varieties covered by affine spaces, uniformly rational varieties and their cones

-A closely related result in \cite[Corollary 7]{LT17} says that the blowup $X'$ with a smooth center of the complement to a subvariety of codimension at least $2$ in a variety $X$ of class $\cA_0$ is subelliptic.
+4. As a simple example, consider $X=\PP^1$ and let $D$ be a point of $\PP^1$.
+Then $F=\cO_{\PP^1}(-1)$ is the tautological line bundle on $\PP^1$ and $Y=\A^2\setminus\{0\}$, which is elliptic.
+For $D=0$ we obtain $Y=\PP^1\times (\A^1 \setminus\{0\})$, which is not elliptic. \end{rems} From Theorems \ref{uni.t1} and \ref{mthm} we deduce the following fact. \begin{cor} The variety $X'$ resulting from a sequence of blowups of a complete uniformly rational variety $X$ along smooth subvarieties is elliptic. \end{cor} A closely related result in \cite[Corollary 2]{LT17} says that the blowup $X'$ with a smooth center of codimension at least $2$ in a variety $X$ of class $\cA_0$ is subelliptic.
 Hence, $X'$ is elliptic by \cite[Theorem 0.1]{KZ23a}.
 See also \cite{KKT18} for a similar result.

+Notice also that due to Theorem \ref{mthm} and to Gromov's theorem mentioned above, any uniformly rational compact complex algebraic variety $X$ is an Oka manifold.

 Smooth complete spherical varieties and smooth complete rational $T$-varieties of complexity one belong to class $\cA_0$, see \cite{BLV86} and \cite{APS14}.
 Hence, these varieties are uniformly rational.
-So, we have the following corollary. \begin{cor}[cf. Corollary \ref{cor:tor-sph}] Let a smooth projective variety $X$ be either toric, or spherical, or rational $T$-variety of complexity one.
+So, we have the following corollary. \begin{cor}[cf. Corollary \ref{cor:tor-sph}] Let a smooth projective variety $X$ be either spherical or a rational $T$-variety of complexity one.